lino-framework/book/docs/specs/cosi/ledger.rst

     .. attribute:: cancelled

         *Cancelled* is similar to *Draft*, except that you cannot edit the fields.
 This is used for invoices which have been sent, but the customer signaled that they doen't agree.
 Instead of writing a credit nota, you can decide to just cancel the invoice.

     .. attribute:: signed

         The *Signed* state is similar to *registered*, but cannot usually be deregistered anymore.
 This state is not visible in the default configuration.
-In order to make it usable, you must define a custom workflow for :class:`lino_xl.lib.ledger.VoucherStates`.
+In order to make it usable, you must define a custom workflow for :class:`VoucherStates`.